Xiamen University, Chow Institute

 A general single-equation ECM can be written as \[ \Delta y_t = \alpha\, z_{t-1} + c + \sum_{i=1}^p \phi_i \, \Delta y_{t-i} + \sum_{j=0}^q \psi_j \, \Delta x_{t-j} + \varepsilon_t, \] where \[ z_{t-1} = y_{t-1} - \beta x_{t-1}. \]

-Step 1.
-Estimate the long-run relationship
+Estimate the long-run relationship.

 Estimate the cointegrating relation in levels: \[ y_t = \beta x_t + u_t. \]